The first ten years of the Cocoa Black journey has delivered an abundance of life in all its beautiful complexity, joy and sadness.

 I’d also come to rely heavily on two of my oldest friends, Peter and Brian.
 Over the years, they’ve provided a much valued sounding board for the 10,000 or so decisions that have been made at Cocoa Black.
 Saturday evenings would typically involve a stroll along the banks of the River Tweed, finding answers to the most pressing issues of the day.

 As the immediate effects of the World Chocolate Masters passed, Ruth and I were able to return our focus to developing Cocoa Black.
-Ruth was keen to bring into the business her coach, Martin Chiffers (left).
-As President of the UK Pastry Team, Martin is an international pastry chef consultant, and technical advisor on Bake Off: Crème de la Crème.
+Ruth was keen to bring into the business Martin Chiffers (left).
+Martin is an international pastry chef consultant, and technical advisor on Bake Off: Crème de la Crème.

-In 2014, Ruth invited Martin to help develop a range of new courses for The Chocolate & Pastry School..
-First up was a three-day chocolate showpiece masterclass.
+In 2014, Ruth invited Martin to help develop a Chocolate Showpiece Masterclass for The Chocolate & Pastry School.
 Students would design and assemble 1-2m high showpiece, following a theme such as ‘Pinocchio’ or ‘Music’.
 Over time, these courses attracted top pastry chef talent, including Graham Hornigold (Hakkasan), Cherish Finden (Judge, Crème de la Crème), and Hideko Kawa (The Fat Duck).

 2015 was another busy year for Ruth and Cocoa Black.
 As well as judging the UK Chocolate Masters with Michel Roux Jr., Ruth was commissioned to support some big public sector events.
 Among them was a nationwide campaign promoting the launch of the £294M Borders Railway by Her Majesty the Queen.